 Back by popular demand, house-made bao buns served with char sui style BBQ pork and select toppings.
-Comes with a side of coconut long grain rice & garlic-citrus broccoli.
+Comes with a side of Taiwanese egg fried rice and stir fried garlic bok choy.

 - 1 bag bao buns